ramanvermadtu-lang/food-delivery-marketplace-sql-analytics/README.md

 This project reflects an end-to-end analytics workflow — from schema design and data cleaning to writing production-style SQL that answers concrete business questions around **retention, operational efficiency, and revenue recovery** — the same kind of analysis used to drive decisions in a real food-delivery marketplace.

----

-*Note: All data used in this project is synthetically generated for educational purposes and does not represent real data associated with any specific company or entity.*